Amy-L-Adams/kakariki/SNPCalling_AA.md

 # Alignment

-*This can now be done on any number of run that have been demultiplexed independently but filtered the same way*
+*This can now be done on any number of runs that have been demultiplexed independently but filtered in the same way*

 First we download the genome from: